Kyle Fuller (offensive lineman): Seattle Seahawks

 On September 2, 2019, Fuller was signed to the Seattle Seahawks practice squad.
 On December 31, 2019, Fuller was promoted to the Seahawks active roster.

 Fuller was suspended the first two games of the 2020 season for violating the NFL policy on substances of abuse.
 He was reinstated from suspension and activated to the roster on September 23, 2020.

 Fuller signed an exclusive-rights free agent contract with the Seahawks on April 20, 2021.

 Fuller re-signed with the Seahawks on March 18, 2022.

 Denver Broncos

 On April 3, 2023, Fuller signed with the Denver Broncos.
 He was released on August 29, 2023.

 Baltimore Ravens

 On September 12, 2023, Fuller signed with the practice squad of the Baltimore Ravens.
 He was released from their practice squad two weeks later.

 Michigan Panthers

 Fuller signed with the Michigan Panthers of the United States Football League on December 21, 2023.
 He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

 Coaching career

-On February 11, 2025, the Las Vegas Raiders hired Fuller to serve as an offensive quality control coach.
+On February 11, 2025, the Las Vegas Raiders hired Fuller to serve as an offensive quality control coach following a brief stint with Appalachian State and the University of North Carolina.